sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Look into the folder "deploy/vote-app-with-mysql-vm/direct" and open the file `vote-app-mysql-vm-all-in-one.yaml`.

-In the file, you will see all the Kubernetes resources that are needed to deploy the application.
+In the file, you will see all the Kubernetes resource definitions that are needed to deploy the full vote application.

 Note the following definitions: